Leopoldo Lopez: Venezuela's maverick opposition leader

 - From the section Latin America & Caribbean

-Born into a well-off family with links to the business and oil sector, Mr Lopez was educated in the United States and has a master's degree from Harvard University.
+Born into a well-off family with links to the business and oil sector, Lopez, now 44, was educated in the United States and has a master's degree from Harvard University.

 He came to prominence when he was elected mayor of Caracas's Chacao district, a position he held from 2000 to 2008.